ZebraDevs/fetch_grasp_suggestion/fetch_grasp_suggestion/README.md

   * `~/classifier_types` (string[], ["decision_tree"])
   The types of classifiers to train models for.
 Supported classifiers include: `["decision_tree", "random_forest", "ada_boost", "knn", "svm", "logistic_regression", "nn1", "nn2"]`, where `"nn1"` is a neural network with a single hidden layer, and `"nn2"` is a neural network with two hidden layers.
+You can also pass in "all" to train one of each supported classifier.
   * `~/file_name` (string, "grasp_data.csv")
   The filename containing the training data.
 File paths can be relative or absolute.
 If the path is relative, the script assumes the file is located in the directory (location of fetch_grasp_suggestion)/data/grasp_preferences/.